Shop now & save up to 80% on medication

 These calculations are for education only and do not replace clinical advice, diagnosis, or treatment.
 Always confirm medical decisions with a qualified healthcare professional.

-How long a Humalog insulin pen lasts has two meanings.
-The first is the in-use discard period after opening or first use.
-The second is how many prescribed doses remain in the pen.
-A higher daily prescribed amount uses the pen faster.
-A lower prescribed amount may leave insulin in the pen at the discard date.
-Do not use leftover insulin past the product’s stated discard instructions.
+How long a Humalog insulin pen lasts has two different meanings.
+One is the in-use discard period after first use.
+The other is how many prescribed doses remain in the pen.
+A higher daily prescribed amount uses the pen faster, while a lower amount may leave insulin in the device at the discard date.

 Side Effects and Warning Signs